mokeyish/gitlab-svgs/README.md

 ## Adding icons or illustrations

-- Make sure you have the latest from master in your local copy of the **gitlab-svgs** repository, then create a new local branch.
+- Make sure you have the latest from the `main` branch in your local copy of the **gitlab-svgs** repository, then create a new local branch.
   ```bash
   # Retrieve the latest updates
   git pull